asymptotic-io/presentations/linuxconf-2021/linuxconf-2021.md

 - Initial release on 17 July 2004
 - First appeared for users in Fedora Linux with version 8
+- Mediates access to audio resources on your system
 - Features?
 	* Audio mixing
 	* Per application volume controls